AnaAmayaH/mtm6407-static-site-AnaAmayaH/src/blog.md

 ---
 title: Blog page
-layout: blog.njk
+layout: blog-layout.njk
 ---
 # Do you know...

+<p>This blog shares updates, tutorials, and stories about my design journey.</p>
-I will share interesting information to you.
+<p>I will share interesting information with you — stay tuned!</p>